 After breakfast, we transfer you to the little village of Bourré, by a troglodyte mushroom cave, which you can visit if you wish.
 Walk from there to Montrichard, on the banks of the Cher River, where you can climb up to its 11th century Donjon with a great panoramic view over the town and river below.
 You stay parallel to the river, through lovely villages such as Chissay and Chisseaux, en route back to Chenonceau.
 You’ll want to spend some time visiting this Renaissance “ladies” castle, one of the most popular in France.
 It was completed in the 16th century, when it was given as a gift by King Henry II to his beloved mistress, Diane de Poitiers.
 Diane has the stunning arched corridor spanning the river constructed and oversees the planting of its extensive gardens.
 She was the unquestioned mistress of the castle, but after King Henry II died in 1559, his strong-willed and jealous widow and regent Catherine de Medici forced Diane to exchange it for the Château Chaumont, and triumphantly makes Chenonceau her own residence.

-Today is a slightly longer walk, parallel to yet another river, the Vienne.
-We transfer you to start to the small but appealing wine co-operative of the village of Panzoult, in the heart of the Chinon vineyards.
-Poke around the little boutique of regional products, and don’t be shy about tasting some wine – the French know that your palate is freshest for wine tasting in the morning!
-The walk, with some ups and downs, is beautiful.
-Your destination is medieval Chinon, a lovely and lively town spanning the banks of the Vienne River, which you join, and then follow, all the way to the bridge spanning the river into medieval Chinon.
-Your approach brings you via the renowned vineyards that have made the town’s reputation amongst wine lovers of the world, for the delicious, crisp red wines, with their particular spiced-fruit flavours.
+Chateau de Rivau, where you start your walk this morning, is quite stunning.
+One of the oldest chateaux in the Loire (it is a medieval fortified castle, rather than one of the more “modern” Renaissance versions), you can visit the privately-owned castle, with its art exhibits, as well as the gorgeous and vast gardens.
+After explorations, set out: you are heading northwards, towards the banks of the Vienne River, which you join, and then follow, all the way to the bridge spanning the river into medieval Chinon.
+Your approach brings you through the renowned vineyards that have made the town’s reputation amongst wine lovers of the world, for the delicious, crisp red wines, with their particular spiced-fruit flavours.
 Chinon is firmly anchored in the region’s history; it was here that Joan of Arc arrived to convince the Dauphin King of her destiny to win back lost territories from the English.
 Imagine her plea to the unbelieving court as you wander the ruins of the castle today.
 You can spend some time wandering town, including Rue Voltaire with its many medieval houses, its boutiques and cafés, and of course taste some of the local wines, before your dinner tonight. (note the DELUXE itinerary does this walk backwards, starting in Chinon and ending at Chateau Rivau).

 Your final day’s walk has you following the banks of the Loire all the way in to medieval Saumur.
 We drop you off in the pretty village of Turquant, with its Tufa stone quarries and troglodyte homes.
 Meander close to the river, or up in the vineyards just above all day, passing through the remains of a whole troglodyte village in Souzay-Champigny, and a fun “pommes-tapées” (literally, smashed apples) producer along the way.
 You’ll arrive in Saumur with a view of its impressive chateau overlooking the river and town below.
 We provide a self-guided walking tour to help you explore its many and varied sites: the medieval squares in the heart of town, several beautiful churches, the chateau itself, a great tank museum, and also several sites dedicated to horses, as one of France’s great cavalry schools is based in Saumur.
 Your final dinner tonight is included at one of our favourite restaurants.